pnewstein/napari-3d-counter/README.md

 ### Changing cell type

 You can change the currently selected cell type by clicking on that cell type's button.
+This change will be reflected in the the color and text of the first box in the GUI.
+Now any clicks to the canvas will be added to that type.

-This change will be reflected in the GUI.
-Additionally, the keyboard shortcut for that cell type can be used.
+Additionally, the keyboard
+shortcut for that cell type can be used.
 Keyboard shortcuts are listed on the button, and are "q", "w", "e", "r", "t", "y" by default